 Nestle up in this cozy, rustic lodge and cabins on the banks of the McKenzie River.
 The historic Loloma Lodge was constructed in the 1930s, set back in the woods, and features a massive stone fireplace and hand-hewn beams.
 The lodge sleeps ten people and is rented as one unit, so bring the family!

 Four riverfront cabins built in the 1960s capitalize on the river views with floor to ceiling windows and private decks just steps from the water's edge.
 So if your party is 2 to 4 guests, the cabins are the place to maximize your river experience.
-Plus these smaller spaces still offer full kitchens, wood burning fireplaces, and — luxurious for autumn — radiant heated stone floors!
+Plus these smaller spaces still offer full kitchens, wood burning fireplaces, and — luxurious for colder seasons — radiant heated stone floors!

 Three 1950s redwood cabins face the McKenzie River and sleep a range of two to seven people.
 Fish from the riverbank or book a guided fishing trip.
 The cabins feature full kitchens, fireplaces, large river view windows and back decks overlooking the water.
 So pull your chair up to the porch railing with a good book, a craft beer, or your fly tying kit.
 Along with catering to anglers, the Caddisfly Resort is a mountain bikers destination with easy access to great trails.